 Please print out the New Patient Form and fill it out before you come to the office.
 We know how valuable your time is and we want to use your appointment time in an efficient manner.

-Dr. Erik will then use the information learned from the history to determine what steps need to be taken during the exam.
+The Doctors will then use the information learned from the history to determine what steps need to be taken during the exam.
 Different tests will be performed (functional, orthopedic and neurological) each to help identify what structures are involved.
 In many cases the area that is painful isn’t the only problem area involved.
 These tests will help determine problems that may have initiated the injury process in the first place such as muscle imbalance, weakness and tightness, all which may be the causing factor of your pain

 All of the information gathered from the history and exam are then combined to form a complete diagnosis.
-Dr. Erik will then go over the results of the exam with you and explain all of the important information in a way that is easy to understand and relate to.
+Dr. Erik or Dr. Hannah will then go over the results of the exam with you and explain all of the important information in a way that is easy to understand and relate to.
 We are happy to answer any and all questions that you may have.

 The next step will be to formulate a treatment plan that would both maximize your ability to heal quickly and effectively and minimize the chances of flare ups and the injury recurring.
 Your treatment plan will be explained to you as well as the treatment strategy that is necessary to fix your problem.
 Your treatment process doesn’t end when you leave the office.
 It is essential that we include home exercises and advice on how to avoid perpetuating factors so that your injury doesn’t recur in the future.
-Throughout your course of treatment, Dr. Erik will help you identify and correct the problems that are responsible for your injury in the first place
+Throughout your course of treatment, Dr. Erik and Dr. Hannah will help you identify and correct the problems that are responsible for your injury in the first place